Jim and Pamela Sweeny.

 The Tremblays found they could not get the title to the land on which their house stood so decided to move to a homestead just south of town on ladder Lake.
 They operated a small milk route for a time and the boys fished and freighted as well as farmed.
 During the 1940s, Thomas and Mary moved back into town to retire.
 They lived in the house where the bus depot is at present.

-Joseph, Elizior and Anna Marie (Lavign) moved from the district many years ago, but Gaudoise, 'Gus' and Alma (Mrs. Michel) remained and are well known pioneers of the district.
+Joseph, Elizior and Anna Marie (Lavigne) moved from the district many years ago, but Gaudoise, 'Gus' and Alma (Mrs. Michel) remained and are well-known pioneers of the district.
 Thomas is buried in the Big river Cemetery and Mary passed away in Victoria.
 Gaudoise, Gus and Lorenzo are now living in Port Alberni, B.C., where they are retired.
 They still enjoy coming back to Big River to visit old friends.

 Mr. and Mrs. Vold.

-The Vold family came to Big river June 1, 1932.
+The Vold family came to Big River on June 1, 1932.
 They lived in an old log house for the summer and in the fall they moved into Brownfield's old store.
 They paid eight dollars a month for rent.
-About a year later, Mr. Vold made a deal with Mr. Figeland for a house across from the station.
+About a year later, Mr Vold made a deal with Mr Figeland for a house across from the station.

 The Vold Children all received their education in Big River.
-Their names are: Donald, Kathleen, June, Godfrey, May, and Luella.
+Their names are Donald, Kathleen, June, Godfrey, May, and Luella.
 The Vold family lived in Big River for approximately fourteen years.
-Mr. Vold passed away in 1952.
-Mrs. Vold passed away in September, 1978 at Calgary.
+Mr Vold passed away in 1952.
+Mrs Vold passed away on September 1978 at Calgary.